feaster83/elasticsearch-jdbc-river-rebuild-strategy/README.md

 ```
 Important settings (rebuild strategy specific.
 See for the other the https://github.com/jprante/elasticsearch-jdbc project):

-`alias` - The name of the created alias.
+`alias` - The name of the alias that will be created.

 `index_prefix` - The prefix of the generated index.
 A timestamp will be added after the prefix to make it unique.